BA Future Pilot Programme is now closed.

 10 Good reasons why you should start your British Airways career with FTEJerez

-As a new British Airways First Officer, you will probably start your career flying a B737 or an A320.
+- As a new British Airways First Officer, you will probably start your career flying a B737 or an A320.
 You will mostly fly to European destinations.
 At FTEJerez you will do ALL your flight training in European airspace.
 This is an advantage when you start Line Training, as you will be familiar with European Air Traffic Control.
-This will allow you to better focus on flying your new aircraft.

-At FTEJerez all cadets share an English speaking university style campus for the entire duration of their course.
-You will be living with other talented and motivated cadets from 22 different nationalities.
-This ‘eat, sleep and drink’ aviation atmosphere will broaden your horizon and prepare you for working in an international environment.
+- At FTEJerez all cadets share an English speaking university style campus for the entire duration of their course.
+You will be living with other talented and motivated cadets from many different nationalities.
+This aviation atmosphere will broaden your horizon and prepare you for working in an international environment.

-At FTEJerez we believe that quality training starts from the first day of Ground Training.
+- At FTEJerez we believe that quality training starts from the first day of Ground Training.
 We offer innovative CBT training, but believe that the best training is delivered by experienced instructors who have a passion for aviation.
-Our CBT lessons are therefore kept to the minimum.
-Numbers of cadets per class are very small to be able to offer you personal attention.

-An important benefit of being able to do all your training in one place, is that you will already start flying during your second phase of ground training.
-This integrated approach is ideal because you can put into practice what you learn and you don’t need to wait more than 6 months before you do your first flight.
+- An important benefit of being able to do all your training in one place is that you will already start flying during your second phase of ground training.
+This integrated approach is ideal because you can put into practice what you learn.

-BA and FTEJerez are looking for future captains.
-As a new First Officer you will be a captain under training and there is far more required of you than just flying an aircraft.
-You need to be equipped with managerial and leadership skills.
-At FTEJerez we train you in Objectives, Goals, Strategies and Measures (OGSM), which is a management module, Threat & Error Management and Crew Resource Management (CRM) straight from day one of your training.
+- BA and FTEJerez are looking for future captains.
+At FTEJerez we train you in Objectives, Goals, Strategies and Measures (OGSM), Threat & Error Management and Crew Resource Management (CRM) straight from day one of your training.

-Our training package includes everything, from flight training to books, uniforms, accommodation, three cooked meals a day, exam fees….
-There are no hidden costs, which means you will have complete peace of mind and can just focus on your training.
-FTE also does not charge extra for CAA fees and includes a Class 1 medical renewal in the package.
+- Our training package includes everything, from flight training to books, uniforms, accommodation, three meals a day, exam fees… There are no hidden costs, therefore you will have complete peace of mind and can focus on your training.
+FTEJerez also does not charge extra for CAA fees and includes a Class 1 medical renewal in the package.

-If you choose to train at FTEJerez you choose to join one of Europe's leading aviation training institutions.
-We were the first to introduce real integrated ab initio pilot training, the first to introduce a Jet Orientation Course (JOC) with British Airways in the nineties and the first FTO approved by the UK CAA to conduct the Multi-Pilot Licence (MPL).
-Currently all our MCC/JOC training is conducted on FTEJerez’s state-of-the-art Boeing 737 NG simulator with 3-axis seat cueing motion.
+- If you choose to train at FTEJerez you choose to join one of Europe's leading aviation training institutions.
+We were the first to introduce real integrated ab initio pilot training, the first to introduce a Jet Orientation Course (JOC) with British Airways in the nineties and the first ATO approved by the UK CAA to conduct the Multi-Pilot Licence (MPL).

 Once you have submitted your application there are three possible outcomes: